H2O Float Spa

 H2O Float Spa is the place you need to go if you're one of those people always lamenting that "you just need to get away from it all."
 Upon arriving at the Danforth destination, you put on a fluffy white robe, and step into a little room all by yourself.
 Within: a white, circular, clamshell-esque pod full of warm salt water, bathed in soft light.
 You can pull its cover down over yourself to create a safe, solitary womb.

 I won't lie about this: I can be a jittery person, and I'm also a claustrophobe.
 Hence, I was

-just utterly terrified to enter this float pod.
+a little scared just utterly terrified to enter this float pod.
 I stepped out of the shower and sat on the edge, naked, about to embark on my reverse birthing process.
 I crammed the provided wax balls into my ears and climbed in.
 The lights in the room went out after a minute or so.
 (The pod lights remained on.)
 I was certain the aliens knew I had complied with step one of their plan.